 Category : Ammonia Handling

-The industrial refrigeration ammonia visit was in Aberystwyth.
-We look after 2 ammonia chillers on site.
+The industrial refrigeration ammonia visit was at a site in Aberystwyth.
+We look after 2 ammonia chillers for a blue chip customer.
 They are 10 year old chillers that have been designed to need ongoing attention.
 Quite easy job as the faults they go into are reoccurring round in a circle.
 They have previously had the same problems.

 Ammonia Shaft Seal for Industrial Refrigeration

 The shaft seal had started to leak ammonia.
 It was replaced by removing the shaft seal cover, splitting the coupling and sliding the shaft seal over the shaft.
-After removing the non condensables, we reintroduced the ammonia back into the compressor.
-The 'o' rings leaked.
+After removing the non condensables, we reintroduced the ammonia back into the compressor- now the 'o' rings leaked.

 Leaking Industrial Refrigeration Ammonia 'O' Rings